Mark Allen

 Professional Associations

-• Member of the Chartered Institute of Highways and Transportation, MCIHT
+• Member of The Chartered Institute of Highways and Transportation (MCIHT)

-• Chartered Member of the Royal Town Planning Institute, RTPI
+• Chartered Member of The Royal Town Planning Institute (RTPI)

 Mark Allen'S LATEST PROJECTS